spgyip/grpc-gateway-json-transcoder/README.md

 # Server reflection

 As demonstrations above, there is a bad experience when using `grpcurl` or `envoy` proxy, a `Descriptor`(*helloworld.pb*) file must be provided.
 We can use [Server reflection](https://github.com/grpc/grpc-go/blob/master/Documentation/server-reflection-tutorial.md) to make things simpler.
-That's the `gRPC` server provides a method returns the `Descriptor`, the client side can obtain `Descriptor` through the reflection method, which can omit the *helloworld.pb* file at client side.
+The `gRPC` server provides a relection method returning the `Descriptor`, client side can obtain `Descriptor` through this method.
+Then the *helloworld.pb* file can be omitted at client side.

 > It's a pity that server reflection hasn't been supported by envoy yet.
 >